RuiPChaves/Non-DeterministicFST/README.md

 # Non-DeterministicFST
-A (basic basic) Python implementation of NFST parsing
+A (basic non-optimized) Python implementation of NFST parsing, done just for kicks.